jason137/gads_26/lec14/Exercise.md

   aws_secret_access_key = YOUR_SECRET_ACCESS_KEY

 - pip install boto3
-- Download and run ml_sample.py, try to add new field to the Record
+- Download and run ml_sample.py, try to add new fields to the Record